WalletScrutiny/WalletScrutinyCom/_android/com.kapital.trade.crypto.md

 > Capital.com is here to provide an engaging trading experience on our user-friendly platform that is designed to make trading more intuitive.
 Gain exposure to the crypto markets with derivatives and become a Bitcoin trader *without needing to hold any Bitcoin*.

 The presence of CFDs indicate an inability to send and receive bitcoins.

-Additional observations: We wonder how this app relates to Capital.com, as that site redirects to {% include walletLink.html wallet='android/com.capital.trading' verdict='false' %} and not this app.